-BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these links to purchase The North Face Men’s Warm Long-Sleeve Zip Neck at moosejaw.com, or The North Face Women’s Warm Long-Sleeve Zip Neck at moosejaw.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking any of these affiliate links to purchase a men’s or women’s Outdoor Research ActiveIce Spectrum Sun Hoodie at moosejaw.com, backcountry.com, or outdoorresearch.com and other ActiveIce apparel pieces at outdoorresearch.com.

 Sizes: men’s S-XXL, women’s XS-XL

-BUY IT NOW You can support my work on this blog, at no cost to you, by clicking either of these links to purchase a men’s Arc’teryx Satoro AR Zip Neck LS at moosejaw.com, or a women’s Satoro AR Zip Neck LS at moosejaw.com, or either the men’s or women’s at arcteryx.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking either of these links to purchase a men’s Ibex Woolies Tech Long Sleeve Crew at ibex.com or a women’s Ibex Woolies Tech Long Sleeve Crew at ibex.com.

 Sizes: men’s S-XXL, women’s XS-XL

 Merino wool is soft, very breathable, warm even when wet, and doesn’t get smelly.
 But the lightest Merino shirts can wear thin and suffer small tears sooner than synthetic fabrics of comparable weight.
 With the Classic All-Season Merino Base Layer Long Sleeve, Smartwool wrapped Merino fibers around a nylon core to make the fabric more durable, without compromising the soft-against-skin feel of Merino.
 The result is a top you can wear as a base or second layer in moderate temperatures, or layer over it in cold temps, without worrying about pack straps shredding it prematurely.

 The flatlock, offset shoulder and side seams mean no bothersome seams directly under pack straps.
-And the super-soft Merino 150 not only feels wonderful against skin, it’s light enough to dry quickly: On one three-hour, mountain bike ride on a mostly sunny day in the 50s Fahrenheit with light winds, I wore this top while pedaling two hours up more than 2,000 vertical feet—getting quite wet with perspiration.
+And the super-soft Classic not only feels soft against skin, it’s light enough to dry quickly: On one three-hour, mountain bike ride on a mostly sunny day in the 50s Fahrenheit with light winds, I wore this top while pedaling two hours up more than 2,000 vertical feet—getting quite wet with perspiration.
 I pulled on an ultralight, breathable wind shell over it for the long ride downhill, and this base layer was almost completely dry when I got home.
 It’s also too light and close-fitting and lacks neck coverage for freezing temps.

-BUY IT NOW You can support my work on this blog, at no cost to you, by clicking either of these affiliate links to purchase a men’s Smartwool Merino 150 Baselayer Long Sleeve at moosejaw.com or rei.com, or a women’s Smartwool Merino 150 Baselayer Long Sleeve at moosejaw.com or rei.com.
+BUY IT NOW You can support my work on this blog, at no cost to you, by clicking either of these affiliate links to purchase a men’s or women’s Smartwool Classic All-Season Merino Base Layer Long Sleeve at moosejaw.com or backcountry.com.

 Patagonia Men’s R1 Pullover Hoody